nancyho629/choice-lunch-client/README.md

 ### Features in the works
 - Add favorites.
+- Created restaurant suggestion appears at the top of the list.
 - Restaurant list looks like a list rather than forms, but upon clicking update it will look like a form.
 - Be able to upload an image of the restaurant.
+- Create an admin account to be able to manage suggestions.
 - Integrate Google Maps for directions.
 - Put the list of restaurant suggestions in a modal.
 - Mobile friendly.